 There is a single appeal against the decision to grant the licence.
 The grounds include that there is a breach of Article 4(3) of the EIA Directive and the application should be referred back to screening stage.
-The appellant contends this Coillte Forest Management Unit lies between 2 NHAs and is hydrologically connected to one of them, there were 3 other felling licence applications submitted on the same date so a total area of 38.03ha applies.
-The grounds include that there are 'mapped connected watercourses' running through three sites and there is potential for cumulative impacts on water quality, the site is on peat based soils and if it is deep based peat an EIA should be conducted to determine the long-term impact on carbon emissions.
+The appellant contends this licence Is for an area of 4.77 ha in Coillte's Forest Management Unit (FMU) SO10 which is between two NHA's, 90m from one, and that a further three applications for clear felling licences were submitted for the same FMU at the same time, totalling 36.03 ha.
+The appellant stated that one of those sites is outside the 5km range of Q5 of the EIA screening form but is within the same sub-basin catchment and there are 'mapped connected watercourses' running through three sites and there is potential for cumulative impacts on water quality, the site is on peat based soils and if it is deep based peat an EIA should be conducted to determine the long-term impact on carbon emissions.
 The appellant contends there is a breach of Article 4(4) and 4(5) of the EIA Directive, as details of the whole project have not been submitted and not been considered.
-The appellant contends Roscommon County Council should have also been consulted as there may be an impact on the Roscommon road network.
+The appellant contends Sligo and Roscommon County Councils (Roscommon county bounds 200m away) should have also been consulted as there may be an impact on the road network.
 The grounds include that there was no consultation with the NPWS, IFI or the EPA on the suite of applications.
 In addition, the appellant stated the licence conditions require broadleaves, but these are not included in the restock species, also, the licence conditions are not worded to permit meaningful enforcement, and there are duplications in the licence conditions.
 The appellant stated that the licence conditions do not provide a system of protection for wild birds during the breeding and rearing season.
 Also, the grounds contend there has been a breach of Article 10(3) of the Forestry Regulations as relevant information was not made available on request.
+The appellant also contends there was insufficient consideration given regards the NHA.